mnemnion/zitron/README.md

 rather than `lemon.c`, translating the former was an essential step in writing the latter, and I saw no reason to leave it stranded in the commit history.
-Let it serve as an artifact showing the fidelity with which this translation was prepared; any bugs in Zitron are almost sure to be of my own doing, and with decent confidence, transpired after the translation of `lemon.zig`.
+Let it serve as an artifact showing the fidelity with which this translation was prepared.
+Any bugs in Zitron are almost sure to be of my own doing, and, with decent confidence, transpired after the translation of `lemon.zig`.

 ## Using Zitron